LukeGrahamLandry/franca/devlog.md

+## (Jul 25)

+- ask the compiler which safety checks are enabled. i have some bug with order of compilatio nwhen disabling debug_assertions on the compiler.
+- finished porting bloat.fr from size.py
+- fixed fork_and_catch to poll the pipes so it doens't block on big outputs.
+- discovered how fast you clear the pipe is the main thing that determains how long it takes to disassemble. bloat.fr running objdump on the compiler takes 430ms jitted and 230ms llvm-Os.
+- wrote a generic example driver program so its easier to just run random programs with different backends.

 ## Admiting intrinsics are special (Jul 24)

 The currently basic math like add is defined as just functions with inline assembly.